 Being classed as a sole trader means you are working for yourself and self-employed.
 You will need to inform HM Revenue and Customs and follow the rules for running a business.

-SELF EMPLOYMENT: Many different factors make you self-employed when you work for yourself.
+SELF EMPLOYMENT: In fact, there are many different factors that would make you self-employed when you work for yourself.

 You need to understand what counts as trading and what you have to do.
 One of the first things you must do is register for Self Assessment.